Motionpoems broadens the audience for poetry by turning great contemporary poems into short films.

 Motionpoems is a formal collaboration between these world-class professionals:

 - Todd Boss, co-founder, Executive and Artistic Director, poet and public artist

 - Egg Creative, a leading provider of original and licensed music for film, television, and advertising

-- Jennifer David, senior producer with many years of agency experience
+- Amanda Miller, senior producer with many years of experience, currently at Psyop in LA

 - Independent Filmmaker Project (IFP)-MN, a leading resource for indie filmmakers

 Motionpoems partners with publishers to procure poems for each season of 12+ films.
 Partnering publishers have included Milkweed Editions, Copper Canyon Press, Graywolf Press, Farrar Straus & Giroux, Wave Books and McSweeney’s, plus leading poetry periodicals like Alaska Quarterly Review, American Poetry Review, The Believer, Tin House, and others.
 We also enjoy a long-term content-sharing relationship with Scribner’s annual Best American Poetry anthology.